“Excellence in Healthcare” award winners are physician organizations that have been

 clinical quality and patient experience and cost performance.
 Cost performance is based on

 the Total Cost of Care, including adjustments to account for members’ risk and geography.
+See here for a description of the methodology.

 Quality Performer Award